Trickfest/rpn-calc/README.md

 ## Technology Stack and Implementation Notes

-* In order to check the cross-platform box (which predominately impacts the API backend)
+* In order to check the cross-platform box
   * Implement the API using .NET Core/C#.
   * ASP.NET Core is used as the web framework for implementing the API.
   * Unit testing support provided by xUnit